Multicultural Connections Program

 Language teachers who have confirmed a booking will receive a lesson plan from the program coordinator.
 Reviewing the vocabulary and questions in the lesson plan is an essential part of the preparation for the presentation.

-What will participants learn during the presentation?
+What will participants learn?

 Participants will learn about local history, Canadian citizenship preparation, local environmental issues, and the importance of conservation and conservation actions at home and in their community.

-Are there any follow up activities?
+Are there follow-up activities?

 Resources will be provided in the lesson plan which the teacher can share and review with students.

-Can newcomer and faith-based groups book presentations?
+Can newcomer & faith-based groups book presentations?

 Yes.
 Please contact the program coordinator for more information, as requirements are different than for ESL-LINC classes.